 Our 1st repeater site is Victory Hill, located approximately 3 miles north of Scottsbluff.
-The 2m repeater is on 147.075+ (no PL).
+The 2m repeater is on 147.075+ (PL 127.3).
 It offers wide coverage to surrounding counties and into Wyoming.
 This repeater is linked to Banner County (see below).
 There is also the 224.600- (no PL) repeater at this site.
 The site includes a 60′ Rohn 45g tower with 1/2″ Heliax into Triband Vertical.
-We currently share the site with the Scottsbluff Rural fire District.
+We currently share the site with the Scottsbluff Rural Fire District.
 We also offer a DMR repeater on 444.250+ .
 Vistabeam Internet provides the internet service needed for the DMR repeater at no charge to the club and we are eternally grateful for that!

 Analog: 156.7pl (no pl needed for DMR)

 Our 2nd site is one that was recently converted to 100% solar Power in Banner County, south of Harrisburg, NE.
 This repeater is linked to Victory Hill.
 After a brief presentation given to the county commissioner’s, a unanimous vote was obtained and the entire site was donated to the amateur radio club.
 The site includes a 120-foot Rohn 25G tower with a run of 7/8” Heliax; into a DB-224 and the repeater shack itself.
 The property owner was gracious enough to sign a 25 year lease, which will give the amateur radio community time to show its’ benefits to the area.
 This site is home to the 147.000- (PL 103.5 ) repeater and will saturate all of Banner County and provide coverage into surrounding areas, including portions of Wyoming.
 There is also an APRS repeater on site operated by N7JJY.
 This site is powered entirely by Solar Power.